jaseg/matelight/README.rst

 ``gifstream.py``
 ''''''''''''''''
-This utility reads a bunch of CRAP, e.g. from a running matelight server's monitoring port and converts it to a GIF stream (yes, you read that correctly) that is served over a built-in HTTP server by default running on port 5000.
+This utility reads a bunch of CRAP, e.g. from a running matelight server's monitoring port and converts it to a GIF stream (yes, you read that correctly) that is served over a built-in HTTP server (by default running on port 5000).
 This GIF stream can be viewed with most browsers.

+``gifserver.py``
+''''''''''''''''
+This utility launches a local webserver (by default running on port 5000) presenting an upload form where one may upload a GIF file.
+An uploaded GIF file is read and streamed to a matelight via CRAP.
+If a GIF is uploaded while another is already being played, the currently played one is interrupted and replaced by the new one.
+To prevent a very easy DOS attack, GIF frame durations are capped at 10s.

 Build your own
 ''''''''''''''